-- Exchange programs allow you to learn from another perspective and take courses that may not be available at UBC.
+- Exchange, Research & Study Abroad programs allow you to learn from another perspective and take courses that may not be available at UBC.
 All courses successfully completed abroad (with the exception of non-academic courses) that appear on your transcript will transfer to UBC and can be applied towards your UBC program.
 Exchange students pay tuition directly to UBC, while study abroad students pay tuition directly to the partner university.

 - Global Seminars allow you to study and travel abroad with other university students in a group setting.
 Some group study programs offer you the chance to take existing UBC credit courses taught by UBC faculty members in an international location, while others are offered in partnership with other Canadian universities.